Kyo folding fans Kyo sensu

 87 steps to create this masterpiece

-Kyo folding fans are characterized by their wide variety of types for any occasions.
-To name a few, there are hiogi (Japanese cypress folding fans) made by stacking many thin Japanese cypress wood slats, kawahoriogi (literally a "bat's wing") made by pasting Japanese traditional paper (washi) on 5 to 6 thin ribs, maiogi used on the Noh stage (a traditional Japanese theater play), chaogi for tea ceremonies and shukugisen for any official ceremonies or events.
-According to the materials and manufacturing methods Kyo folding fan is categorized into two types: hariogi (pasted fan) and itaogi (plated fan).
-The type of hariogi is further divided into kamisen (paper fan) and kinusen (silk fan), while itaogi is made by stacking thin slats of aromatic tree such as white sandalwood.
+Kyo folding fans are notable for their wide variety of styles that are suitable for a range of occasions whether it is a wedding ceremony or just everyday use.
+To name a few, there is hiogi made by stacking many thin Japanese cypress wood slats, kawahoriogi (literally a "bat's wing") made by pasting Japanese traditional paper (washi) on five to six thin ribs, maiogi used on the Noh stage (a traditional Japanese musical play), chaogi for tea ceremonies, and shukugisen for any official ceremonies or events.
+Kyo folding fans are categorized into two types: hariogi (pasted fan) and itaogi (plated fan) based on materials and manufacturing methods .
+For hariogi fans there is a kamisen (paper fan) and a kinusen (silk fan), while itaogi is made by stacking thin slats of an aromatic tree like white sandalwood.

-It is considered that the first Kyo folding fans were derived from wooden plate notes called mokkan dating from the early Heian period (794-1185).
-A fan discovered inside a Buddhist statue in the temple of Toji in Kyoto is considered to be Japan's oldest fan.
-It was a hiogi fan and is inscribed with the characters "the first year of the Genkei period (877)".
+It is thought that the first Kyo folding fans were derived from long, thin wooden tablets called mokkan dating from the early Heian period (794-1185).
+A folding fan discovered inside a Buddhist statue in Toji Temple, Kyoto, is considered to be Japan's oldest fan.
+The fan was a hiogi and inscribed with the characters "the first year of the Genkei period" or the year 877.

-In the mid Heian period, kawahoriogi became popular as summer fans.
-In the Fujiwara period (894-1185), hiogi were made for emperors and princes, and in the Muromachi period (1336-1573), under the influence of Chinese fans, kamisen made of bamboo and paper first appeared.
-From the Heian period, folding fans were an essential part of social etiquette and were often given as gifts or simply served a useful purpose.
-However, it was not until the Muromachi period that the production begun for the fans used in Noh theater, incense art and tea ceremonies, or any other occasions.
+In the middle of the Heian period, kawahoriogi became popular as summer fans while hiogi were made for emperors and princes.
+During the Muromachi period (1336-1573), Japan was influenced by Chinese fans and kamisen which are made of bamboo and paper first appeared.
+From the Heian period, folding fans were not just to serve the useful purpose of fanning, they had also become an essential part of social etiquette and gift giving.
+However, it was not until the Muromachi period that production began for the fans used in Noh theater, incense art, and tea ceremonies.

 General Production Process

-After steaming, the bamboo is finely sliced to the rib width by using a pattern to measure the length and a knife or mallet.
+After steaming the bamboo, it is sliced finely to the width of the fan's rib by using measurements and a small knife or mallet.

 - 3. Carving the ribs